THE NEW COVENANT PRIESTS (Part 2)

 Let us learn from the ministry of the Old Covenant priests to the people of Israel!

 The Old Covenant priests ministered to the people of Israel in three major ways.
-Let us consider them.
+It is wisdom for us to examine these ways and more importantly the underlying truths or principles.

 The priest bore the names, the needs, the burdens and requests of the people of Israel before the LORD.
 The priests were intercessors for the people, standing on their behalf before God.